burlapjack/grumah/README.md

 # grumah

 Grumah is a text-base roguelike engine written in C.
-The goal of the project is to create a simple-to-use ECS model and a dynamic memory allocation scheme designed to reduce cache misses.
+The highly unqualified writer would like to remind you that this software is still in development, and does not produce what you would call "results" quite yet.